nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-online-services-portal/security-improvements-faq.md

 - URL for the login page is changed to https://auth.nuxeo.com (instead of https://sso.nuxeo.com).
 If you cannot access it, check with your system administrator that the URL is whitelisted.

 - Multi factor authentication is enforced.
-The [multi-factor authentication](#mfa) section in this page provides further details.
+The <a href="#mfa">multi-factor authentication</a> section in this page provides further details.

 #### From the Command Line - What Changes?